leahzeisner/C4C-Message-Board/README.md

 It was stylized using the [Tailwind CSS](https://tailwindcss.com/) framework.

 This is a Message Board application for C4C.
 Users can register and login via Firebase email/password authentication.
 Once authenticated, they are brought to the message board.
-Here, they can see all the current messages on the board, as well as post messages of their own.
+Here, they can see all the current messages on the board, and they can post messages of their own.
-All messages and user information is stored in Cloud Firestore for Firebase.
+All messages and user information are stored in Cloud Firestore for Firebase.

 ## Pages

-`Login.js` - handles user login & Firebase authentication
+`Login.js` - Handles user login & Firebase authentication.

-`Register.js` - handles user registration & creating authenticated users in Firebase
+`Register.js` - Handles user registration & creating authenticated users in Firebase.

-`MessageBoard.js` - handles all message board ui components and actions
+`MessageBoard.js` - Handles all message board ui components and actions.

 ## Components

-`Header.js` - contains a welcome message for the current user, the logout button, and the page header.
+`Header.js` - Contains a welcome message for the current user, the logout button, and the page title.
 The logout button uses Firebase to sign out the current authenticated user.

-`MessageInput.js` - handles message posting & updating the state.
-When a message is posted, it updates the messages in Firebase, as well as in the MessageList component.
+`MessageInput.js` - Handles message posting & updating the state.
+When a message is posted, it updates the messages in Firebase, and updates the state of the <b>MessagesList</b> component.

-`MessageList.js` - displays all current messages stored in Firebase, as a list of <b>Message</b> components
+`MessageList.js` - Displays all the current messages stored in Firebase as a list of <b>Message</b> components.

-`Message.js` - component for a single message, which contains the message text, author, and timestamp for when it was posted
+`Message.js` - The component for a single message, which contains the message's text, author, and a timestamp for when it was posted.

 ## Requirements Covered